gautamdayal/natural-selection/README.md

 # Number of available locations with food
 lnum = 100
 ```
 The location allocation process is simple, as shown below.
+The complete code is available on GitHub.

 ```python
 for dove in range(doves):